jtiosue/jtiosue.github.io/pages/physics/derivation-of-the-wigner-quasiprobability-distribution.md

 {% include post-header.md %}

 (28 May 2021) In this post I will derive the form for the Wigner quasiprobability distribution of a mixed quantum state in one dimension.
-It is then of course straightforwardly extends to three dimensions.
+It then of course straightforwardly extends to three dimensions.
 I will be mostly following [these notes](https://arxiv.org/abs/1502.00666).

 Suppose we want a quasiprobability distribution $W(x, p)$ such that